COVID-19 Service Updates

 - Hopelessness or suicidal thinking

-Many students consider individual counseling to be the most effective form of counseling.
+Many students consider individual therapy to be an effective form of counseling.
 However, if your concerns are related to interpersonal dynamics (relationship problems, communication concerns, social anxiety, etc.), you may be referred to one of our therapy groups.
 Group therapy is the most effective treatment for such concerns and offers students a place to examine and improve their relationship dynamics in a safe, confidential group environment.
-For more information on therapy groups, click here.